TerenceChe/431_Project/README.md

 Parallel all pairs shortest path algorithm

 # Input Graph Data
-* to test the system, you would need to first generate the data you want and the expectation is that the graph is going to be weighted directed graph.
-For nodes that have no path from A -> B, the input file should represent the weight using a negative value means infinity.
+* to test the system, you would need to first generate the data you want and the expectation is that the graph is going to be weighted directed/undirected graph.
+If there's no path from A -> B, then you should represent the weight as `i` which means infinity.

 # Running locally